BIGJRA/BIGJRA.github.io/rejuv.md

 a Relationship Point (Saki +1).

-After you regain control, talk to a man in the bottom right for a *Super Potion.* Enter the right hallway and go past the first two rooms and into the first on the upper side to get *TM126 Whirlpool.* In the hallway on the left, head into the open room at the top and interact with the tile down and right from the top left plant for $1500!
+After you regain control, talk to a man in the bottom right for a *Super Potion.* Enter the right hallway.
+In one room you can get *TM126 Whirlpool.* In the hallway on the left, head into the open room at the top and interact with the tile down and right from the top left plant for $1500!